-In order to preserve both the fishing and environment on our 200 plus waters and ensure they are in the best possible condition for members it is essential to have an active bailiff force.
-Our waters cover a huge geographical region and therefore bailiffs are recruited from the entire region.
+In order to preserve both the fishing and environment on all of our waters, and ensure they are in the best possible condition for members, we have a large active bailiff force.

-A large force of bailiffs (in excess of 150) is on day patrol throughout the year including close seasons.
-Night surveillance teams cover each area.
-These teams have no set waters to cover, acting on information received and visiting waters, which are at known risk from poachers.
-Members may also be observed at night as some, a small minority, are under the illusion that dark nights give them immunity to disregard the rules.
+Our team are on patrol throughout the year, including close seasons, and night surveillance teams cover each area.
+Teams have no set waters to cover, acting on information received and visiting waters, which are known to be at risk from poachers.

 Bailiffs liaise and work with The Environment Agency, the Police National Wildlife Crime Unit, and the Angling Trust’s Fisheries Enforcement Support Service.